FermiParadox/TorBrowser_mouse_track_deanon/README.md

 Big tech is *already sharing data* for anti-fraud purposes, etc.
 [GIFTCT](https://gifct.org/about/story/#june-26--2017---formation-of-gifct)

-Also, Google Tag Manager or similar services could be gathering such data (haven't confirmed it yet) and is being used by [~18 million websites](https://trends.builtwith.com/websitelist/Google-Tag-Manager).
+Also, Google Tag Manager (used by [~18 million websites](https://trends.builtwith.com/websitelist/Google-Tag-Manager)) or similar 3rd parties could be gathering such data (haven't confirmed it yet).
 If such data is indeed gathered in one place, then whoever has access to it can use this attack.